bertronika/copris/README.md

 While COPRIS processes only plain text, some additional markup can be applied to it via *printer feature set files*.
 These may specify printer's escape codes for attributes, such as bold, italic, double-width text, they may change font faces, sizes, spacing and so on.
-COPRIS searches for a subset of Markdown attributes, present in input text, and replaces them with printer's escape codes, much the same as with translation files.
+COPRIS searches for a subset of Markdown attributes, present in input text, and replaces or enhances them by adding appropriate escape codes to the text.

 ## File format